Black Rose (Tyrese album)

-Black Rose is the sixth studio album by American singer Tyrese.
+Black Rose is the sixth studio album by American singer Tyrese Gibson.
 It was released independently on July 10, 2015, through his label Voltron Recordz, while distribution was handled by Caroline Records.
 The production on the album was handled by Warryn Campbell, Seige Monstracity, Eric Hudson, B.A.M., Tim Kelley, Marcus Hodge and Rockwilder.
 The album also features guest appearances by Chrisette Michele, Snoop Dogg, Brandy and Tank.

 Black Rose spawned four singles: "Dumb Shit", "Shame", "Waiting On You" and "Prior to You".
 The album received positive reviews from music critics and was a commercial success.
 It debuted at number one on the US Billboard 200 and US Top R&B/Hip-Hop Albums, selling 83,000 copies in its first week.
 At the 58th Grammy Awards, "Shame" received two nominations for Best Traditional R&B Performance and Best R&B Song.

 Background

 In 2006, Tyrese released his fourth studio album Alter Ego which did not score any Hot 100 hits or major R&B hits.
 He took some time off from music to focus on his family and his acting career.
 He appeared in the films Waist Deep, Legion and the Transformers franchise.
 In 2011, after a five-year hiatus, he released his fifth studio album Open Invitation.
 The album performed better than its predecessor, debuting and peaking at number 9 on the US Billboard Top 200 album chart, becoming his highest-charting album at the time.
 The album received a nomination for Best R&B Album at the 55th Grammy Awards, losing to Robert Glasper Experiment's Black Radio.
 In 2013, Tyrese, along with his music friends Tank and Ginuwine, released their debut collaboration album under the group name TGT titled Three Kings.
 Tyrese then took another hiatus from music and resumed acting, appearing in the movies Fast and Furious 6, Furious 7 and Black Nativity.
 It was announced that his next solo album would be released in 2014 as a double album.
 This album became Black Rose, and was released in the summer of 2015.